tjcafferkey/gh-issue-creator/README.md

 ## TODO

+- Add better markdown support, perhaps using a UI?
+- Add support for Assignees
-- Add support for markdown description
+- Add support for Project Boards